finopsfoundation/framework/_capabilities/chargeback.md

 search: true
 search-keywords: reports reporting dashboards analysis metadata showback ledger GL budget budgets forecasting opex capex discounts organizational alignment

-title: Chargeback & IT Finance Integration
+title: Chargeback & Finance Integration
-description: Chargeback and IT Finance Integration is about pushing spend accountability to the edges of the organization that are responsible for creating the expense.
+description: Chargeback and Finance Integration is about pushing spend accountability to the edges of the organization that are responsible for creating the expense.
 page-identifier: capability_chargeback
-framework-capability-title: Chargeback & IT Finance Integration
+framework-capability-title: Chargeback & Finance Integration
-framework-capability-desc: Chargeback and IT Finance Integration is about pushing spend accountability to the edges of the organization that are responsible for creating the expense.
+framework-capability-desc: Chargeback and Finance Integration is about pushing spend accountability to the edges of the organization that are responsible for creating the expense.
 label:
 order: 12

 ---

-# Chargeback & IT Finance Integration
+# Chargeback & Finance Integration

 ## Domains
 <!-- _x-ref to the FinOps Domain(s) to which this Capability corresponds_ -->